graphology/graphology/docs/design-choices.md

 Finally, note that [`graphology-utils`](standard-library/utils) exposes helpers for those kind of scenarios such as the [`renameGraphKeys`](standard-library/utils#renamegraphkeys) function.

-## Order of undirected egde extremities
+## Order of undirected edge extremities

 By convention, undirected edge extremities are recorded in the order they were first provided by the user.